LOWEST PRICE GUARANTEE

 Dive experience: Participants are recommended to have PADI Advanced Open Water or Adventure Deep Dive certification to get the most from the trip.
 Certified divers who have not dived for more than 2 years are strongly recommended to hire a private dive guide.

-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (4-5 divers per DM), dive insurance, tanks, weights and weightbelts.
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (max.
+5 divers per guide), dive insurance, tanks, weights and weightbelts, all taxes.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (approx US$ 24 per day) to be paid in advance, dive computer, Similan, Surin and Koh Haa park fees at approximately US$ 6 per day, with an entry fee of US$ 15 per park.
+Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (US$ 23 per day) to be paid in advance, dive computer (US$ 9per day), Similan, Surin and Koh Haa park fees at approximately US$ 6 per day, with an entry fee of US$ 14 per park, dive insurance.
 Unless otherwise stated, all the listed items need to be paid on arrival.

-Optional extras: Scheduled transfers to the boat from Phuket airport and hotels (approx. US$ 10 per person per way), alcoholic drinks, nitrox fills for enriched air certified divers (if available) (approx. US$ 9 per fill).
+Optional extras: Scheduled transfers to the boat from Phuket airport and hotels (approx. US$ 14 per person per way), alcoholic drinks, nitrox fills for enriched air certified divers (approx. US$ 9 per fill), torch (US$ 3per day), 15 litre tank (US$ 9per day).
 Unless otherwise stated, all the listed items need to be paid on arrival.

-How to get there: M/V Giamani liveaboard trips depart in the evening from Phuket.
-A minibus service from all hotels on the island or Phuket Airport to and from the boat can be arranged at extra cost.
+How to get there: M/V Giamani liveaboard trips depart in the late afternoon from Phuket (boarding 15:30-16:00 hrs).
+A minibus service from all hotels on the island or Phuket Airport to and from the boat can be arranged.
 For more information see our Thailand travel information section.
-The last dive of the trip will be no later than 18:00 hrs on the 3 nights Phi Phi itinerary, no later than 15:00 on the 2 nights Phi Phi itinerary and no later than 10:00 hrs on the Similans itinerary.
+The last dive of the trip will be at 18:00 hrs on the 3 night Phi Phi itinerary and the 7 night Similan itinerary, no later than 13:00 on the 2 night Hin Daeng itinerary, and no later than 09:30 hrs on the Similan itinerary.
+The boat returns to port and disembarks at 15:30-16:30 hrs, apart from the 7 night Similan itinerary (returns to port early morning and disembarks at 09:00 hrs).
 Please wait at least 18 hours before flying after diving.

 Non-diver rate: 10% off the published price.